-You will need to fill out the following forms by the first morning of camp: Sail Camp Student Registration Form, Medical/Health History Form, Photo Release Form and Risk Form.
-These forms are available on the CCSC website, please read over the Camper Information Guide, then complete the forms.
+You will need to fill out the registration pages HERE.
+These include: Sail Camp Student Registration Form, Medical/Health History Form, Photo Release Form and Risk Form.

 What communication should I expect to receive from CCSC?

-After registering, you should receive a confirmation for registration for your camper.
-Included will be a copy of the Risk Form, Camper Information Guide, and Sail Camp Registration Form.
-These forms may not be emailed until July; however, they are available at any time on our Sail Camp page.
-The CCSC Camp Director and instructor will communicate any important changes.
+After registering, you will receive a confirmation for registration for your camper.
 Updates of camp and important information will be available on the website and Facebook page.

 What are the staff qualifications?

 Camp instructors are experienced sailors.
-Each instructor holds a current US Sailing Level 1 Small Boat Instructor certification that includes First Aid and CPR/AED, as well as a NASBLA approved safe power boating course.
-All instructors over the age of 18 have cleared a background check and have previously participated in junior sailing camp programs.
+The Lead instructor holds a current US Sailing Level 1 Small Boat Instructor certification that includes First Aid and CPR/AED, as well as a NASBLA approved safe power boating course.
+All assistant instructors have completed a safe power boating course and have previously participated in junior sailing camp programs.

 What is a typical day?